Securities Straight Talk Vol. 3: Keeping it Local—Changes to the Rule 147 Intrastate Offering Exemption

 Specifically, the elements of the amended Rule 147 include:

-The issuer must be incorporated, organized, or have its principal place of business—meaning the location where the officers, partners, or managers primarily direct, control, and coordinate activities (although conceptually similar, the change from “principal office” to “principal place of business” provides consistency with the new Rule 147A, Exchange Act, and the Investment Advisers Act), or for an individual, be a resident, in the state in which the offering is conducted;
+The issuer must be incorporated or organized and have its principal place of business—meaning the location where the officers, partners, or managers primarily direct, control, and coordinate activities (although conceptually similar, the change from “principal office” to “principal place of business” provides consistency with the new Rule 147A, Exchange Act, and the Investment Advisers Act), or for an individual, be a resident, in the state in which the offering is conducted;

 An issuer that has moved states, and who has previously conducted an offering pursuant to the intrastate exemption, must wait six months before conducting an offering in a different state.